 Professor Xue is dean of Schwarzman Scholars, a highly selective international scholarship programme based at Tsinghua University.
 He is also Cheung Kong chair distinguished professor and dean of the School of Public Policy and Management at Tsinghua University.
 His teaching and research interests include science, technology and innovation policy, crisis management and global governance.
 He serves as an adjunct professor at Carnegie Mellon University and is a non-resident senior fellow at the Brookings Institution.
 He is a recipient of the Fudan Distinguished Contribution Award for Management Science.

-In addition to her managing director role at WEF, Saadia Zahidi heads the forum’s Centre for the New Economy and Society.
+In addition to her managing director role at the World Economic Forum, Saadia Zahidi heads the Forum’s Centre for the New Economy and Society.
 Her teams work to understand and shape the new economy, advance competitiveness, drive social mobility and inclusion, close skills gaps, prepare for the future of work and foster gender equality and diversity.
-She founded and co-authors the forum’s Future of Jobs Report, Global Gender Gap Report and Human Capital Report.
+She founded and co-authors the Forum’s Future of Jobs Report, Global Gender Gap Report and Human Capital Report.
 She has been selected as one of the BBC’s 100 Women and won the inaugural FT/McKinsey Bracken Bower Prize for prospective authors under 35.

 Our high quality speakers are essential to ensuring our events engage audiences and provide relevant, up-to-date and innovative content for our delegates.
 If you are interested in speaking at an event, get in touch.